 Other receivables consist primarily of unbilled rent and support services subsidies that are due but billed subsequent to year-end and rent receivables from residents which are immediately due.
-Management has determined that no allowance for doubtful accounts is necessary based on a review of individual accounts, historical experience, and current economic conditions.
+Management has determined that no allowance for uncollectible amounts is necessary based on a review of individual accounts, historical experience, and current economic conditions.

-The following is a summary of other receivables at June 30, 2023 and 2022:
+The following is a summary of other receivables at June 30, 2024 and 2023:

-2023 2022
+2024 2023

-Resident and Subsidy Accounts, Net \$ 497,442 \$ 358,010
+Resident and Subsidy Accounts, Net \$ 367,867 - \$ 497,442

-Refundable Sales Tax 183 16,438
+Refundable Sales Tax 6,590 183

-Total \$ 497,625 \$ 374,448
+Total \$ 374,457 \$ 497,625